MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
+- [ ] Use id's in selenium tests instead.
+Then try the function that goes through all the hrefs.
+- [ ] Then just use browser navigation.
 - [x] Change all application paths to use path variable, instead of request parameter
 - [x] Handle report problem page with no apps.
 - [ ] Add logic so that user can't buy the same app twice (there is already an exception happening on the page.)